aredoff/bgp2mmdb/README.md

 # BGP to MMDB Converter

-High-performance utility for converting BGP RIB files in MRT format to MMDB databases for fast ASN lookup by IP address.
+High-performance utility for converting BGP RIB files in MRT format to MMDB databases for fast ASN lookup by IPv4 and IPv6 addresses.

 ## Features

 - 🚀 **Auto-download** - automatic BGP data download from all RIPE RRC collectors
 - 🌐 **Universal input** - files and URLs in one list
 - 📦 **Compressed files support** (.gz)
+- 🌍 **IPv4 and IPv6 support** - full dual-stack coverage
 - 💾 **Efficient memory usage** (< 2GB)
 - ⚡ **Fast conversion** of large files
 - 🔄 **Streaming parser** to minimize RAM usage